AtelierFerrohenge/card/README.md

 # card

 Next Priorities:
-	Rewrite card deck to have a single data structure tracking all "known" cards rather than just the top or bottom
+	Improve rank and suit mixins further by pulling values from a dynamic dictionary that can be modified in the editor but shows up as an enum dropdown Quickly implemented, need to go back through and clean things up Then split the functionality into a base class for suit and rank Or perhaps do away with suit and rank altogether and just use the base Rewrite card deck to have a single data structure tracking all "known" cards rather than just the top or bottom
-	Remove unnecessary GDScript virtuals and unbind C++ virtual overrides Improve rank and suit mixins further by pulling values from a dynamic dictionary that can be modified in the editor but shows up as an enum dropdown Clean up C++ headers - figure out if minimum possible or duplicated whenever used in the same file is better
+	Remove unnecessary GDScript virtuals and unbind C++ virtual overrides Clean up C++ headers - figure out if minimum possible or duplicated whenever used in the same file is better
 	Convert visibility to some sort of set of players and make an editor representation for it